 This full-size ISA card features a 33MHz i860 with 4MB own RAM as well as 2MB VRAM.
 An Inmos G364 graphics controller is in charge for creating a picture on the monitor – BTW that’s the last and fastest graphics controller which was manufactured by Inmos.

 Theoretically, this card could be called an INMOS B020 on steroids.

 As this is “just” a 3D subsystem, a standard VGA was still needed for all 2D stuff.
 Its video signal was then looped-through the SPEA Fire… just like the Voodoo cards did it some years later.

-A recent photo I’ve fond on ePay shows, that there was a proprietary memory expansion available, which has to be plugged next to the i860.
-Probably expanding the RAM to 8MB, which seems to be a considered a reasonable amount of RAM back in those days.
+A recent photo I’ve found on ePay shows, that there was a proprietary memory expansion available, which has to be plugged next to the i860.
+Probably expanding the RAM to 8MB, which can be considered as an quite serious amount of RAM back in those days.

 Behind this, there’s a full-blown TIGA card called FGA-4E, using a TMS34020/32Mhz with 4MB DRAM and 2MB VRAM.
 Not so usual is the also included VGA part on the FGA-4E.
 This way you can save an ISA slot for the needed VGA card.